pjd199/advent_of_code_python/readme.md

 ## Roadmap

 * [ ] Add puzzle metadata, including title and description
+* [ ] Test against multiple sets of puzzle input files
 * [ ] Solve puzzles for 2016
 * [ ] Solve puzzles for 2017
 * [ ] Solve puzzles for 2018
 * [ ] Solve puzzles for 2019
 * [ ] Solve puzzles for 2020
 * [ ] Solve puzzles for 2021
+* [ ] Wait for the release of the next Adevent of Code adventure on 1st December 2022.

 ## Licence

 Distributed under the MIT License.
 See [licence.md](./license.md) for more information.

 ## Author